Auto-Compressing Networks: Auto-Compressing Networks

-\paragraph{Decomposition of the \textit{backward} term:} The backward component (Full Gradient - \textbf{FG}) can be further decomposed into a \textit{Network-mediated Gradient} (\textbf{\wbp}) component that is scaled by network weights and backpropagates information through (a subset of) the network and a \textit{Direct Gradient} (\textbf{\dfp}) component that directly connects from the output to each layer, shown as the term "$1$" in the backpropagation equations of ACNs and ResNets in Table \ref{tab:connectivity}.
-This direct path~\footnote{This backward path has been previously explored as an alternative to traditional backpropagation and is typically referred to as Direct Feedback Alignment (DFA) in the literature \citep{nokland2016direct, refinetti2021align}.} acts as an information super highway, especially early in training where weights are typically initialized close to zero, informing each layer directly how to contribute towards lowering the optimization objective.
+The Backward component (Full Gradient - \textbf{FG}) can be further decomposed into a \textit{Network-mediated Gradient} (\textbf{\wbp}) component that is scaled by network weights and backpropagates information through (a subset of) the network and a \textit{Direct Gradient} (\textbf{\dfp}) component that directly connects from the output to each layer, shown as the term "$1$" in the backpropagation equations of ACNs and ResNets in Table \ref{tab:connectivity}\footnote{This backward path has been previously explored as an alternative to traditional backpropagation and is typically referred to as Direct Feedback Alignment (DFA) in the literature \citep{nokland2016direct, refinetti2021align}.} This direct path acts as an information super highway, especially early in training where weights are typically initialized close to zero, informing each layer directly how to contribute towards lowering the optimization objective.
 Finally, the \textbf{\dfp} contribution is more significant for ACNs compared to ResNets, due to ACNs' linear (rather than exponential) total gradient path count.

 Unlike the symmetric forward and backward terms of ResNets and FFNs, ACNs gradients, as argued, consist of a single forward path and multiple backward paths.
 This design creates an implicit layer-wise training dynamic, where deeper layers are trained at a slower rate compared to earlier layers, since they have a \textbf{weaker forward component} (assuming close-to-zero initialization) and a \textbf{smaller number of backward paths}.
 Further, when compared to ResNets, ACNs have a stronger contribution during backpropagations from the \textbf{\dfp} path (vs. \textbf{\wbp}) and this effect becomes more pronounced for deeper networks and for the early layers.
 For example, when training the second layer of a 1D $L=12$ layer network, \textbf{\dfp} is one of 11 ACN backward paths, while for ResNets the \textbf{\dfp} is competing with another 127 paths (of the \textbf{\wbp} term).
 This further accelerates training of the early layers.